songyao1987/songyao1987.github.io/_posts/2020-01-17-friday-theme-carousel0.md

 ---
-title:  How to implement CICD
+title:  How to work with Jenkins,Gitlab and Maven
 tags:
   - Jenkins
   - CICD